CodingNomads/articles/movie-tweets/movie-analysis.md

 ![5-year moving average plot for percentage changes](https://github.com/CodingNomads/articles/blob/main/movie-tweets/imgs/output_72_0.png?raw=true)

-You notice the decline you already spotted earlier one more time.
+You notice the decline you already spotted earlier.
 However, it's interesting to see the _Sci-Fi_ & _Adventure_ genres moving to the top.

 Indeed, _Sci-Fi_ & _Adventure_ movies were a real _hype_, and you might want to play your cards into them, especially if your business is somewhat related to global film industry trends.
 These two genres has the sharpest slope for the increase in receiving ratings.
 This _may_ signal that there is an increasing demand and could be a valuable insight for your business.